orsinium/blog/content/posts/go/safe-api.md

 subctx.Cancel()
 ```

 I'd prefer this solution because modifying an object through its method seems more intuitive to me than codifying it through a separate callback returned by its constructor.
-However, using this API would be more difficult in certain scenarios becuase the context package also has a few other constructors (or better say, wrappers): [WithDeadline](https://pkg.go.dev/context#WithDeadline) and [WithTimeout](https://pkg.go.dev/context#WithTimeout).
-So, in the following code you loose access to the `Cancel` method:
+However, using this API would be more difficult in certain scenarios because the context package also has a few other constructors (or better say, wrappers): [WithDeadline](https://pkg.go.dev/context#WithDeadline) and [WithTimeout](https://pkg.go.dev/context#WithTimeout).
+So, in the following code, you lose access to the `Cancel` method:

 ```go
 ctx = context.WithCancel(ctx)